Staff & Leadership

 Robert M. Barr, MD, is a neuroradiologist, past president of the American Society of Neuroradiology (ASNR), and chair of the Novant Health Board of Trustees.
 He is past president of Mecklenburg Radiology Associates, former ASNR advisor to the AMA/Specialty Society RVS Update Committee, and former chair of the ASNR Health Policy Committee.
 He currently serves as president-elect of the American Board of Radiology.

-University of Wisconsin School of Medicine and Public Health
+Stanford University School of Medicine

 Pari Pandharipande, MD, MPH, FACR